 This will consist of learning key vocabulary, answering questions based on musical examples and preparing solo and group items for the performance module.
 It is also expected that pupils research and prepare ideas for their compositions at home and bring these notes to the lessons.
-This is vital to support the most effective learning dialogue in a 'flipped' classroom, where feedback and responsive teaching are key.
+This is vital so that faster progress can be made.